Kung Fu Dunk poster

 The inciting incident occurs at 11 minutes when Wang Li recruits Shi Jie to join First University's basketball team after witnessing his incredible jumping and athletic abilities.
 This offers him entry into a new world of competition, education, and belonging..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Shi Jie makes the active choice to join the First University basketball team and commit to the upcoming tournament.
+This indicates the protagonist's commitment to Shi Jie makes the active choice to join the First University basketball team and commit to the upcoming tournament.
 He crosses into the world of competitive sports and academia, leaving his street performer life behind., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat First University reaches the championship semifinals with a major victory.
+Of particular interest, this crucial beat First University reaches the championship semifinals with a major victory.
 Shi Jie is celebrated as a star, his relationship with Lily deepens, and it seems like his new life is perfect.
 False victory - he's playing for glory, not yet understanding the deeper lesson about heart and teamwork., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Master Li is severely injured (whiff of death) by Tung's men.
 Shi Jie learns devastating truths about his family's past and his connection to the martial arts underworld.
-He loses faith in himself and considers abandoning basketball and his team before the championship., demonstrates the protagonist at their lowest point.
+He loses faith in himself and considers abandoning basketball and his team before the championship., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Master Li's wisdom and Lily's encouragement help Shi Jie realize that real strength means playing for others, not personal glory.
 He synthesizes kung fu discipline with team spirit, understanding that his gift is meant to uplift his teammates and honor those who believe in him., demonstrating the transformation achieved throughout the journey.